-10. Ministry Expense Accounts (MEA)
+10. Minister's Expense Account (MEA)

-- 10.1 Ministry Expense Accounts are a way of keeping account of ministry related expenses, allowances, benefits and stipend sacrifice amounts. - 10.2 Currently, the tax legislation does not limit the amount of the stipend which can be sacrificed under stipend sacrifice arrangements.
-However, it is recommended that no more than 30% (refer to section 6.14) and that only the following expenses are to be paid by a parish on behalf of a member of the ministry staff from an MEA - i.
-Expenses in relation to the purchase, financing and operating costs of a motor vehicle used for ministry purposes; expenses for local, domestic or international travel related to the pursuit of the member of the ministry staff's pastoral duties and professional development; expenses of the member of the ministry staff's spouse and/or children in directly accompanying the staff member or spouse on ministry related matters; and expenses of the member of the ministry staff's spouse in representing the staff member on ministry related matters; - ii.
+- 10.1 Ministers' Expense Accounts are a way of keeping account of certain expenses of the minister, benefits (e.g., travel, housing etc.) plus amounts sacrificed from the stipend.
+Currently the tax legislation does not limit the amount of the stipend which can be sacrificed under stipend sacrifice arrangements.
+However, it is recommended that the amount sacrificed should not exceed 30%.
+Refer to sections 6.14 and 6.15. - 10.2 Further, the tax legislation neither specifies nor limits the type of benefit which may be provided to a member of the ministry staff.
+However, it is important that parishes observe reasonable limits on the provision of such benefits.
+The type of expenses which may be paid from an MEA on behalf of a member of the ministry staff include (but are not limited to) - i.
+Expenses in relation to the purchase, financing and operating costs of a motor vehicle (including a bicycle) used for ministry purposes; expenses for local, domestic or international travel related to the pursuit of the member of the ministry staff's pastoral duties and professional development; expenses of the member of the ministry staff's spouse and/or children in directly accompanying the staff member or spouse on ministry related matters; and expenses of the member of the ministry staff's spouse in representing the staff member on ministry related matters; - ii.
 Costs associated with the provision and upkeep of the residence in which the member of the ministry staff lives; e.g., rent, loan repayments, electricity, water, gas, insurances, security monitoring and building maintenance; - iii.
-Education, professional development, supervision, mentoring and professional debriefing costs for the member of the ministry staff, including but not limited to books, tapes, conference fees; - iv.
-Ministry related expenses including but not limited to telephone, mobile, fax, internet connection, subscriptions, periodicals, newspapers, computer software and hardware, provision of home office furniture, equipment and supplies, clerical shirts and liturgical attire, hospitality and cleaning costs, gifts made in relation to ministry (e.g., parish offertory, CMS) and other expenses incurred in respect of a member of the ministry staff's duties; - v.
-Education expenses of the staff member's dependent children. - 10.3 In many of the above categories, expenses may be paid by the parish from the churchwardens' general account independently of any stipend, allowances or benefits provided to the member of the ministry staff.
+Education, professional development, supervision, mentoring and professional debriefing costs for the member of the ministry staff, including but not limited to books, DVD's etc., conference fees; - iv.
+Ministry related expenses including but not limited to telephone, mobile, fax, internet connection, subscriptions, periodicals, newspapers, computer software and hardware, provision of home office furniture, equipment and supplies, clerical shirts and liturgical attire, hospitality and cleaning costs, gifts made in relation to ministry (e.g., parish offertory, CMS) and other expenses incurred in respect of a member of the ministry staff's duties: - v.
+Education expenses of the ministry staff member's dependent children; - vi.
+Private health insurance premiums for the ministry staff member and family; - vii.
+Personal contributions to superannuation.
+Refer to sections 6.14, 6.15, 7.4 and 7.13 for further details - viii.
+Other expenses of the ministry staff member that are approved by the parish council. - 10.3 In many of the above categories, expenses may be paid by the parish from the wardens' general account independently of any stipend, allowances or benefits provided to the member of the ministry staff.